ronaldngounou/Azure-Admissions-AI/README.md

 #Conclusion:
 We have successfully demonstrated the deployed chatbot and showed its interaction with the Vector store.
 The presenter encourages questions in the comments and invites viewers to subscribe to the channel.

-#Additional Notes:
-The tutorial is detailed, catering to viewers with intermediate knowledge of Azure and Python.
-The presenter emphasizes careful resource and service management to optimize costs and security.
-The deployment process highlights the integration of various Azure services to create a functional chatbot application.